-Alice Springs Future Grid’s Wind Monitoring Study will provide baseline information to inform future wind power opportunities and find out if wind power can complement solar power in Alice Springs.
+Alice Springs Future Grid’s Wind Monitoring Study provides baseline information to inform future wind power opportunities.
+It establishes how wind power can complement solar power in Alice Springs.

 Alice Springs is a Solar City, with wind power not historically considered viable with the technology available at the time.

-The study will consider whether improvements in efficiency and costs of wind turbines mean that wind power could be added to the renewable energy mix for our town.
+The study considered whether improvements in efficiency and costs of wind turbines mean that wind power could be added to the renewable energy mix for our town.

-The study will use mobile SODAR equipment to measure wind speed and wind direction at up to 100m above ground level, at two locations in Alice Springs over the course of a year.
+The study used mobile SODAR equipment to measure wind speed and wind direction at up to 100m above ground level, at two locations in Alice Springs over the course of a year.

 Quick facts:

-• The Future Grid wind monitoring study will measure wind speeds at two locations in Alice Springs.
+• The Future Grid wind monitoring study measured wind speeds at two locations in Alice Springs.

-• Wind power has potential to be a low-cost source of renewable energy.
+• Wind power was considered to have potential to be a low-cost source of renewable energy.

-• Wind power can be generated day and night and may complement our existing solar resource.
+• Wind power can be generated day and night yet only complements our existing solar resource in certain circumstances.

 • The study will help to inform future wind power opportunities.
 A wind farm is not currently being proposed.